 As a kid, Jasper always wanted to be an inventor.
 He grew up experimenting by creating model rockets, RC airplanes, and hovercrafts.
-If you ask his neighbors, they’ll probably tell you not all of his projects were equally successful.
+If you asked his neighbors, they’ll probably tell you not all of his projects were equally successful.
 But he loved it and still does.
-Today he’s one of Traxial’s innovation engineers.
+Today he’s one of Traxial’s senior innovation engineers.

 How did you end up at Traxial?